markNZed/processism-react-three/storyboard.md

 ## 20.3.
 Narration
 When we think about hierarchical systems, we often describe relationships in terms of top-down or bottom-up causation.
 For example, a falling water drop exerts a top-down influence on the H2O molecules within it, causing them to move downward.
 Conversely, the properties of the H2O molecules, like surface tension, create bottom-up effects that shape the behavior of the water drop as a whole.

 While these concepts are useful, they don’t fully capture the diverse ways in which entities interact within a system.
-To expand our understanding, we introduce the concepts of "inside-out" and "outside-in."
+To expand our understanding, we introduce the concepts of "inside-out" and "outside-in".

 Let’s start with inside-out relations.
 These occur when an internal process within an entity causes changes that can influence other entities at the same level, entities at higher levels, or even skip levels entirely.
 For instance, an individual’s actions might directly affect their peers, lead to changes in a broader social structure, or even bypass intermediate levels to influence an entire organization.
 This inside-out relation moves from the center of the entity outward, demonstrating how influence can travel through and across different levels, sometimes skipping levels altogether, as seen in heterarchical systems.